High-stakes Supreme Court Hearing on PM Modi’s Ajmer Sharif Visit: Law, Faith, and Unity

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What legal questions might the hearing address?
+What legal questions may the December 26 hearing address?